martinpflaum/latex_to_html/README.md

 # latex to html
 This is an alpha version of a compiler from latex to html.
 It is heavily under development and things are going to be changed :D. This projected is not related with distill, we just use their code because its great.
 I will update this repository in September and add more Documentation and make running the programm a bit simpler.
+# installation
+You need miktex installed inorder to run this programmed - you also can compile stuff by hand instead.
 # usage

 USAGE: python main.py path/to/folder